philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	from py_champ.models.sd6_model import SD6Model

 2. Import necessary libraries and load a pickle file containing all the input dictionaries for different classes, along with pre-calculated available precipitation for each crop, based on its growing season.
-The pickle file can be downloaded from *insert link                                          here*.
+The pickle file can be downloaded from https://github.com/philip928lin/PyCHAMP/tree/main/examples/SD6%20Model.
 For a detailed understanding of creating your own input file, refer to :ref:`example_l` and :ref:`example_2`.

 .. code-block:: python

 	import dill
+	import os
+	import pandas as pd

 	# set up a working directory (wd) and load the inputs
 	file_path =  wd + "/Inputs_SD6.pkl"